RESOStandards/reso-certification-help/docs/normal-users.md

 # My Account

 Selecting **My Account** at the top of the page displays your user information and the ability to copy or create a new token hash.

 If any of this information is incorrect, please contact RESO at certification@reso.org.

 _[My Account on Toolbar]_

 _[User Details Screen]_

+## Creating a Token

+A token is needed in order to access the certification data via Web API.

+Log in to certification.reso.org with your Username and Password.

+Select **My Account** from the top toolbar.

+Select the **Create Token** button.

+_[Create Token Button]_

+The token will then be displayed along with options to copy it to the clipboard or to delete (only in the case of multiple tokens).

+_[token buttons]_